denniskeefe/newtoruby/README.md

 ### Feedback

-Please feel free to offer and feedback, pull requests also welcome.
+Please feel free to offer any feedback, pull requests also welcome.